 The DMA controller begins Tx DMA packet transmission on a given channel when the host writes the channel's Tx queue head descriptor pointer with the address of the first buffer descriptor in the queue (nonzero value).
-Each channel may have one or more queues, so each channel may have one or more head descriptor pointers.
+Each channel has one queue and a head descriptor pointer.
 The first buffer descriptor for each Tx DMA packet must have the Start of Packet (SOP) bit and the Ownership bit set to one by the software.
-The last buffer descriptor for each Tx DMA packet must have the End of Packet (EOP) bit set to one by the software.
-The DMA controller will transmit DMA packets until all queued packets have been transmitted and the queue is empty.
+The last buffer descriptor for each Tx DMA packets until all queued packets have been transmitted and the queue is empty.
 When each packet transmission is complete, the DMA controller will clear the Ownership bit in the DMA packet's SOP buffer descriptor and issue an interrupt to the processor by writing the DMA packet's last buffer descriptor address to the queue's Tx DMA State Completion Pointer (TCPPICOMPPTR register).
 When the last packet in a queue has been transmitted, the DMA controller sets the End Of Queue bit in the EOP buffer descriptor, clears the Ownership bit in the SOP Descriptor, zeroes the appropriate DMA state head descriptor pointer, and then issues a Tx interrupt to the host by writing address of the last buffer descriptor processed by the DMA controller to the queue's associated Tx completion pointer (TCPPICOMPPTR register).